November 14, 2017

 All across the technology industry, developers and tech enthusiasts are trumpeting hyperconvergence for its simplicity, ease of management, and cost savings over traditional data center architectures.
-With a closer look, it’s easy to see why the solution is making its mark.
+With a closer look, it’s easy to see how the benefits of hyperconvergence have made this solution so appealing.

 Hyperconvergence is more about the business than the IT department, bizarre as that statement may be.
 Improving IT infrastructure management is certainly a goal, but the true aim of hyperconvergence is to elevate business agility.
 There is a need in the market for a cost effective solution that can keep a business nimble enough to compete despite the constant shift of new technology and changing factors.
 Hyperconvergence fills that niche nicely.